Aliases for SOAT1 Gene

 GeneCards Summary for SOAT1 Gene

 SOAT1 (Sterol O-Acyltransferase 1) is a Protein Coding gene.
 Diseases associated with SOAT1 include focal dermal hypoplasia and homozygous familial hypercholesterolemia.
-Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
+Among its related pathways are cholesterol biosynthesis II (via 24,25-dihydrolanosterol) and Statin Pathway.
 GO annotations related to this gene include cholesterol binding and sterol O-acyltransferase activity.
 An important paralog of this gene is SOAT2.

 UniProtKB/Swiss-Prot for SOAT1 Gene